The Ultimate San Diego Travel Guide

 A challenging hike to get to but you are rewarded with waterfalls and a swimming hole in the end.
 You most definitely need to be in shape as well as have some sort of rock bouldering knowledge to hike this trail.
 I myself have yet to do this hike but it’s been on my list for years!

 The secret swing is a San Diego legend and is pretty easy to find if you know where to look.
 It’s located at the south end of the Birch Aquarium parking lot.
-There you will find a small footbridge and a hill.
-You climb about 100 feet to the top and the swing will be there.
-There have been many times where this swing was taken so don’t count on one being up when you visit.
-Last visited June 2019 when this picture was taken.
+There you will find a small footbridge between two bushes and a hill.
+Hike about 100 feet to the top and the swing will be there.
+There have been many times where this swing was taken down so don’t be too disappointed if that happens to you.
+Last visited June 2021 when this picture was taken.

 image above via California Through My Lens

 An underground tunnel that gets you to Sunny Jim Cave in La Jolla, the largest cave in town.
 There is a small fee ($5) to use the stairs to get you down to the cave but it’s well worth the price for one of, if not the coolest part of La Jolla.

 Sunset Cliffs Open Ceiling Cave